 Mini-Split Air Conditioners and Heat Pumps

-Mini-split air conditioners and heat pumps are very popular and excellent at cooling a relatively small space compared to a central AC system.
+Mini-split air conditioners and heat pumps are popular and excellent at cooling a relatively small space compared to a central AC system.
 Mini-split ACs have an outdoor compressor unit and an indoor evaporator unit, with refrigerant and electrical lines running between the two.

 Mini-split air conditioners and heat pumps come in various sizes, but you can generally find units between 1 ton (12,000 BTU/hour) and 2 tons (24,000 BTU/hour).
 They don’t have nearly the capacity of a central air conditioning unit, but a 2-ton mini-split can cool areas up to 1,200 square feet.
 Most mini-split units run on 220V or the equivalent.